Battles of Bergisel: September and October 1809

 Speckbacher and 2,000 Tyrolean militiamen attacked the Bavarian garrisons in the villages of Lofer, Luftenstein, Unken, and Mellek on 25 September.
 Of the 700 soldiers belonging to the Leib Infantry Regiment # 1, 50 were killed and wounded, 300 captured, and 100 missing.
 The troops were dispersed with only two companies in each village.
 The detachment in Mellek broke out and retreated north to Bad Reichenhall; the other garrisons were wiped out.
 On the same day Haspinger with 2,400 Tyrolese and four guns evicted General-Major Stengel's brigade from the Lueg Pass near Golling an der Salzach.
 The 3,500 Bavarians and three cannons retreated north to Salzburg.
 Lefebvre, with 2,000 of Stengel's troops attacked Hallein on 3 October.
 Haspinger's force, which had lingered in the town, was chased back into the mountains, leaving their six cannons behind.

-At this time, Jean-Baptiste Drouet, Comte d'Erlon replaced Lefebvre in command of VII Corps and the third invasion of the Tyrol was launched.
+At this time, Jean-Baptiste Drouet, Comte d'Erlon replaced Lefebvre in command of VII Corps and the third invasion of Tyrol was launched.
 On 17 October, the 1st Bavarian Division led by General-Major Rechberg caught Speckbacher and his 2,000 men by surprise at Bodenbichl.
 The Tyrolese failed to properly picket their camp and the 3,000 Bavarians inflicted a serious defeat on the irregulars.
 Rebel losses were 300 dead and 400 captured, while the Bavarians admitted only seven casualties.
 For this action, Rechberg was awarded the Military Order of Max Joseph from his grateful sovereign.